This information explains your implanted port and how to care for it.

 Once your incision heals, you can to return to your normal daily activities.
 You can swim with your implanted port as long as there is no needle in the port.
 However, while you have your port, don’t play any contact sports such as football.

 The skin over the port doesn’t need any special care.
 You can wash it as you normally would.

 You don’t need a bandage over the port when it’s not being used.
 When the port is being used, you will have a transparent dressing (covering) over the needle.
 The dressing must be kept dry and in place while the needle is in the port.

 Your port will not set off metal detectors.Back to top

 Caring For Your Port

-- The incision is hot, tender, red, or irritated.
+- Notice your incision(s) are hot, tender, red, or irritated